psaikido/hugle.uk/content/prose/thesium/060-rebellion.md

 "Listen well, good people of Thesium, the High Neem will speak!"

-The bishop stepped down from the approach steps to the throne and the High Neem arose.
+The bishop descended the steps below the throne and the High Neem arose.

 "Brethren, please be seated."
 There was an echoing shuffle of robes and finery as the people settled down.
-What followed was a repetition of their dogmas which lulled them and paralysed their thoughts, hypnotised by the flowing rhetoric.
+What followed was a repetition of their dogmas which lulled them and paralysed their thoughts, hypnotised by the flowing rhetoric, entranced by play of sunlight streaming through the stained glass windows.

 Even as he spoke a group of White Coats were gathered in the Laboratory.
 Their leader had been newly voted in and now wanted to speak.